Society, Religion and Technology Project

 The SRT Project has covered a wide variety of topocs in its 40 year history; these have ranged from stem cells to synthetic biology, and from economics to environmental issues.

 SRT Week of Prayer

-June 11th sees the inaugural Week of Prayer for the work of the Society, Religion and Technology (SRT) Project.
+The second week in June sees the inaugural Week of Prayer for the work of the Society, Religion and Technology (SRT) Project.
 So what’s it all about, and how can you be involved?

 Energy and Fuel Poverty Issues